jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 # Enigma Astrology Research - Roadmap

-*Jan Kampherbeek, 2023-02-04*
+*Jan Kampherbeek, 2023-03-17*

 [TOC]

 This roadmap contains a description of the functionality in the first releases of *Enigma Astrology Research*.
-It gives insight in the direction I want to go with Enigma but it is flexible; changes are possible but only if there is a compelling reason for such a change.
+It gives insight into the direction I want to go with Enigma, but it is flexible; changes are possible, but only if there is an important reason for such a change.

 ## Objectives

-The initial versions of Enigma will supply general support for calculating and analyzing charts but will also have a focus on five specific projects:
+The initial versions of Enigma will supply general support for calculating and analyzing charts, but will also have a focus on five specific projects:

 - Research into suicide (Vivian Muller).
 - Research into explosions (Frank Vernooij).
-- Research into fybromialgia (Herman Oldenburger and Vivian Muller).
+- Research into fybromialgia (Herman Oldenburger, Vivian Muller and Truus van Leeuwen).
 - Harmonical aspect theory (Albert Bredenhoff).
 - School of Ram techniques (Paula Schreurs).
 - Micro astrology (Cemal Cicek).

-Support for these projects and methods will be added step-by-step to Enigma.
+I will add support for these projects and methods step-by-step to Enigma.

 ## Planned releases

-This roadmap describes the expected functionality in the first 7 releases.
+This roadmap outlines the features expected for the initial 7 releases.

-A point by point description of the functionality of each planned release:
+A point-by-point description of the functionality of each planned release:

 ### Release 0.1 - beta